siimonevans/design-boilerplate/README.md

 # Design boilerplate

-A start-point for designing and prototyping in the browser with an emphasis on speed and simplicity.
+A starting point for designing and prototyping in the browser with an emphasis on speed and simplicity.
 The aim is to cater for designers with varying front-end skillsets, while still offering the latest features for those who want them.

 :zap: [View the demo](https://sii.im/playground/design-boilerplate/pages/base-components-resizer.html) :zap: